jova5/opta-planner-nqueens/README.md

 }
 ```

-Be aware that you probably wouldn't get same response, but 4 queens should be assigned while 5th queen should have either row or column assigned as null or both of them assigned as null.
+Be aware that you probably wouldn't get the same response, but 4 queens should be assigned while 5th queen should have either row or column assigned as null or both of them assigned as null.